 Partnerships bring power to Liberia

 In 2014, partnering with NRECA International through a cooperative agreement, the United States Agency for International Development (USAID) initiated a multi-year program to support Liberia’s Rural and Renewable Energy Agency (RREA).
-This program is focused on building RREA’s technical and management capacity with the oversight of a $178 million investment portfolio of off-grid projects that will set the stage to electrify rural Liberia.
-The USAID Beyond the Grid Project (BTG) also is responsible for completing four off-grid projects that demonstrate how renewable energy technology can play a role in providing rural electric service.
+This program focused on building RREA’s technical and management capacity with the oversight of a $178 million investment portfolio of off-grid projects that will set the stage to electrify rural Liberia.
+The USAID Beyond the Grid Project (BTG) also was responsible for completing four off-grid projects that demonstrate how renewable energy technology can play a role in providing rural electric service.

 Expanding electricity access through the co-op business model